HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ### Metadata

 On-page content is the main measurement of a page's relevance to a particular query.
-Certain HTML elements, such as `<title>` tags and meta descriptions, may appear in a Search Engine Results Page (SERP), but they are often just used as signals about the page's content.
+Certain HTML elements, such as `title` elements and `meta` descriptions, may appear in a Search Engine Results Page (SERP), but they are often just used as signals about the page's content.

-In 2021, [Google started rewriting more websites’ title tags in their search results](https://developers.google.com/search/blog/2021/08/update-to-generating-page-titles).
+In 2021, [Google started rewriting more websites’ `title` tags in their search results](https://developers.google.com/search/blog/2021/08/update-to-generating-page-titles).
 As search engines have become less likely to use the direct content from these tags, their adoption rates have decreased.

 {{ figure_markup(
   image="title-tag-and-meta-description.png",
-  caption="Title tag and meta descriptions.", description="A column chart with the percentage of pages containing a title tag and meta description.
+  caption="Title tag and meta descriptions.", description="A column chart with the percentage of pages containing a `title` tag and meta description.
 In 2024, 98% of desktop pages had a title tag and 66.7% of desktop pages had a meta description.
 The numbers for mobile pages were nearly similar, with 98.2% having a title tag and 66.4% having a meta description.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1166495990&format=interactive", sheets_gid="144160625", sql_file="seo-stats-2024.sql"
   )
 }}

-In 2022, 98.8% of desktop and mobile pages used the title tag.
-Now in 2024, 98.0% of desktop pages have a title tag and 98.2% of mobile pages have one.
-Similarly, meta description usage dipped from 71% of desktop and mobile home pages in 2022 to 66.7% of desktop and 66.4% of mobile home pages in 2024.
+In 2022, 98.8% of desktop and mobile pages used the `title` tag.
+Now in 2024, 98.0% of desktop pages have a `title` tag and 98.2% of mobile pages have one.
+Similarly, `meta` `description` usage dipped from 71% of desktop and mobile home pages in 2022 to 66.7% of desktop and 66.4% of mobile home pages in 2024.

 ### `<title>` element